sanjeevkumar761/unlock-azure-live-stream/README.md

 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*

 # Pre-reqisites
-1. Go to https://app.unlock-protocol.com/dashboard and create a lock (install Metamask or other wallet if you don't have already)
+1. Go to https://app.unlock-protocol.com/dashboard and create a lock (install Metamask or other wallet if you don't have already and add some test Ethers to your account by using Rinkeby testnet faucet https://faucet.rinkeby.io/ ).
+Always use Ethereum testnet e.g., Rinkeby for this demo.
+Never transfer actual Ethereum/ETH from mainnet for this demo.
-2. Replace lock id in public/index.html in script > unlockProtocolConfig > locks with your lock ID
+2. Replace lock id from Unlock protocol in public/index.html in script > unlockProtocolConfig > locks with your lock ID
+3. Create a livestream in Azure Media Services.
+See tutorial here https://docs.microsoft.com/en-us/azure/media-services/latest/live-event-obs-quickstart .

 # Install and Run
 1. npm install
 2. node index.js
 3. Open browser and navigate to http://localhost:4000/

-5.
+5. Click "Unlock" button and Select your authentication method as Wallet
+6. Confirm test transaction in your Metamask wallet (make sure you are on Rinkeby test not.
+You must NOT use Ethereum mainnet for this demo)
+7. Click on Back to Site button on Unlock protocol dialog box
+8. You can see Azure Media Services Luvestream page (and see the live stream if it is on).
+You can enter the URL of your own Azure Media Services Livestream here and watch it.